CrowdShelf/server/README.md

 ## Deployment
 ### Heroku
 The server is currently running on Heroku.
 It has CI with the `master`-branch.
 You'll find it on `crowdshelf.herokuapp.com/api`.

+There's also CI on the `dev`-branch, which is the latest version of the API.
+You'll find it on `crowdshelf-dev.herokuapp.com/api`

 ## Data model
 A `book` is a book in our database that is owned by a user: